 The Place of Reflection will be a high-profile memorial, integrated in a welcoming and relaxed park setting.
-Consultation with key stakeholders is currently underway, separate from consultation on the draft Master Plan.
+Consultation with key stakeholders is currently underway.

 As one of the most popular event spaces in the Adelaide Park Lands, there is a need to upgrade and expand on existing event infrastructure in the park to support projected increases in attendance at events.

-This upgrade will support the park’s role as a premium event venue while enhancing its attractive qualities.
-Detailed design is funded and currently underway.
+Detailed design is currently underway.
 Funding for construction will be subject to Council consideration in 2020-21.

 What will happen to the lake?